-Teriyaki Chicken marinade is a favorite not only in Japan, but in restaurants around the world.
+Teriyaki Chicken marinade is a favorite not only in Japan, but in homes and restaurants around the world.
 The Teriyaki sauce you buy in the store might taste a bit different from the original Japanese version.
 But it's so easy to make, you'll never buy Teriyaki sauce again.

 According to Wikipedia, the word teriyaki derives from the noun teri (照り), which refers to a shine or luster given by the sugar content in the tare (タレ), and yaki (焼き), which refers to the cooking method of grilling or broiling.
 So Chicken Teriyaki basically means grilled shiny chicken.
 And I love eating grilled shiny chicken!